Trimbex/TradingPlatform-POC/README.md

 # Trading Platform (WIP)

-> **Work in progress** — A proof-of-concept trading platform built with .NET 10, featuring portfolio management, order placement, and event-driven architecture with Kafka.
+> **Work in progress** — A trading platform built with .NET 10, featuring portfolio management, order placement, and event-driven architecture with Kafka.

 ## Features